WHO AM I?

 WHAT TO EXPECT FROM THE BLOG

 I like reading.
-So, every now and then, you’ll read book reviews and recommendations.
+So, every now and then, you’ll read book chatters and recommendations.

 Books to me represents more than just reading.
 I prize education and to me, books are teaching tools.
 They are God’s way of speaking ‘His truth in season’ to me.
 I have personally been ministered to by authors who have written books that I feel like they wrote with me on their minds.